SelR4c/OpenStack_demo/README.md

 Script 'build_stack.sh' sleep for 3 min before pushing configuration with ansible.
 This number can be reduce when working with a powerful/dedicated machine.

+To delete a stack:
+$ openstack stack delete --wait -y stack01

 # Contact

 Charles Prevot - cprevot@fortinet.com